Latvians and Baltic Germans in Corner Brook, Newfoundland: Newfoundland and Joseph R. Smallwood

 Newfoundland joined Canada as its tenth province in April 1949 (Commission of Government and Confederation with Canada).
-At that time the Newfoundland economy was based largely on fishing and was woefully deficient in infrastructure.
+At that time, the Newfoundland economy was based largely on fishing and was woefully deficient in infrastructure.
 Joseph Smallwood, its first premier, established the New Industries Program to provide employment, infrastructure and consumer goods.
 Two of the key elements for this infrastructure were cement and gypsum to build bridges, roads, schools and hospitals.
-The required expertise was not available locally and could not be attracted in nearby mainland Canada or in the US.
+The required expertise was not available locally and could not be attracted in nearby mainland Canada or in the United States.

 Smallwood recognized that the experts he needed were among the many unemployed or underemployed refugees in early post-war Germany.
-Following on the advice of his then director of economic development, Alfred Valdmanis, a Latvian refugee himself, Smallwood travelled to Germany to meet with industrialists including Ernest Leja, and through him he also visited Bodenwerder gypsum plant.
+Following on the advice of his then-director of economic development, Alfred Valdmanis, a Latvian refugee himself, Smallwood travelled to Germany to meet with industrialists, including Ernest Leja.
+Through Leja, Valdmanis also visited Bodenwerder gypsum plant.